thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-05-building-a-ubuntu-linux-gateway.md

 ping 192.168.100.10
 {% endhighlight %}

-Then finishing it off with pinging any Internet DNS name:
+Then finish it off with pinging any Internet DNS name:

 {% highlight bash %}
 ping google.com